Your eCommerce homepage plays a crucial role in communicating your message to potential customers and nudging them to take the next action.

 Mixing both individual best-selling products with interesting categories on your homepage transforms it into a browser’s Paradise.
 By making it easy for visitors to explore your products, you’ll make it easier for them to make a purchase decision too.

-5. Add Thumbnails to Categories
+5. Add Thumbnails to Category Pages

 When it comes to categories, words aren’t as helpful as images to help shoppers quickly visualize what you sell.
 Plus, the right photos can tempt visitors to explore more.

 For example, suppose you’re in the market for new swimming gear.
 Imagine landing on this site:

 While the product categories are displayed in the left-hand menu, there are very few visual cues about where to click.

 Notice how Instead of displaying one image for the ‘new products’ category, this website lists the individual products within that category.

 Now compare this with this swimwear retailer’s homepage:

 See how an image represents each category (women’s, men’s, kids, etc.)?
 This makes it far easier (and more enticing) for visitors who arrive on your homepage to find what they’re looking for, as opposed to a text list down the left hand side.